RB Leipzig: 2009–2016: Rise through the divisions

 Before the 2015–16 season, RB Leipzig invested further in strengthening the team, signing Davie Selke from Werder Bremen, Atınç Nukan from Beşiktaş, Marcel Halstenberg from FC St. Pauli and Willi Orban from 1.
 FC Kaiserslautern.
 Selke was signed for an estimated €8 million, Nukan for an estimated €5 million and Halstenberg for an estimated €3 million.
 Meanwhile, Joshua Kimmich was sold to Bayern Munich and Rodnei left to join 1860 Munich as free agent.
 RB Leipzig also made transfers with its unofficial sister club, FC Red Bull Salzburg.
-As several times in the past, three players were signed on free transfer, among them the Austrian national Stefan Ilsanker.
+As at several times in the past, three players were signed on a free transfer, among them the Austrian national Stefan Ilsanker.
 They were joined by Massimo Bruno and Marcel Sabitzer, returning to RB Leipzig from being on loan.
 These transfers provoked anger among the fans of FC Red Bull Salzburg.
-For several years FC Red Bull Salzburg had transferred some of its best players to RB Leipzig.
+For several years, FC Red Bull Salzburg had transferred some of its best players to RB Leipzig.
 Fans of FC Red Bull Salzburg were heard singing chants against RB Leipzig during a game in the ÖFB-Cup in April 2015, after Austrian media had reported that Stefan Ilsanker could move to Leipzig during the summer.

-The signing of Davie Selke was record breaking, being the most expensive player ever signed in the history of the 2.
-Bundesliga.
+The signing of Davie Selke was record breaking, as it made him the most expensive player ever signed in the 2.
+Bundesliga's history.
 In total, the club spent a sum of approximately €18.6 million on new players during the summer of 2015, more than all other clubs in the 2.
 Bundesliga together.
 During the pre-season 2015–16, RB Leipzig defeated Southampton 5–4 in Bischofshofen on 8 July 2015, and Rubin Kazan 1–0 in Leogang on 12 July 2015.
-The team then went on to defeat Hapoel Tel Aviv 3–0 at the Red Bull Arena on 18 July 2015.
+The team then beat Hapoel Tel Aviv 3–0 at the Red Bull Arena on 18 July 2015.

 The club was drawn against VfL Osnabrück in the first round of the 2015–16 DFB-Pokal.
 The match was played at the Osnatel-Arena in Osnabrück on 10 August 2015.
 After Osnabrück scored in the first minute, the home fans celebrated so violently that barriers and safety net partially collapsed and the match had to be interrupted.
 The match was restarted and Osnabrück led the match into the second half.
 In the 71st minute, referee Martin Petersen was badly hit in the head by a lighter, thrown from the home stand.
 The lighter had been thrown after Petersen had tried to resolve an argument between Davie Selke and Osnabrück substitute Michael Hohnstedt, resulting from a controversial situation in the Osnabrück penalty area.
 The match was again interrupted, and later cancelled.
 RB Leipzig offered a replay, but the DFB decided the match to be counted as lost by Osnabrück 0–2.
 RB Leipzig later decided to waive 20,000 euros of the 50,500 euros VfL Osnabrück owed the club for its share of the revenues from the match.
 RB Leipzig also allowed the payment of the remaining 30,500 to be postponed until the next year.